kshaa/concourse-droplet/README.md

 # Todo
 * Set up a domain for the droplet
-* Fix sometimes `generate-keys.sh` needs re-running
 * Set up the Concourse Postgresql container to use the persistent volume
-* Move docker-ce from 'test' version to 'stable', when it's released in `/deploy/chef/app-cookbook/recipes/docker.rb`
+* Move docker-ce from 'test' version to 'stable', when it's released in `/deploy/chef/app-cookbook/recipes/docker.rb` (low priority)
+* Document how I set up a domain (low priority)

 # Something's broken, aaaaa!
 Write a detailed issue in GitHub issues and hope for a response